SchoemanClaudia/1up-growkits/README.md

 It's more than just an e-commerce store, it's a gateway to sustainable living, self-sufficiency, and hands-on learning.

-We are on a mission to empower people, from hobbyists to urban farmers - by providing premium mushroom grow kits and expert-led courses that bring the magic of mushroom cultivation to homes and businesses.
+We are on a mission to empower people, from hobbyists to urban farmers, by providing premium mushroom grow kits and expert-led courses that bring the magic of mushroom cultivation to homes and businesses.

 In a world where people crave organic, homegrown food, our platform offers a seamless, educational, and rewarding experience.
 Customers can purchase high-quality grow kits, book hands-on courses, and access expert knowledge, all through an intuitive and beautifully designed online store.